 22. Swap your HDD for an SSD

-Although they're costlier than HDDs.
-Before upgrading to an SSD, so don’t forget to back up your data.
+Before upgrading to an SSD, don't forget to back up your data.
 You can use Apple’s Time Machine tool to do this.
 Make sure to choose a Mac-friendly format for your new drive as well, preferably APFS+.

 Meanwhile, you may need to visit a qualified computer technician to install an SSD in your Mac to ensure the upgrade process runs smoothly and causes no damage to your Macintosh device.